dshepsis/BattleMaisonSearch/README.md

   }
 ],
 ```
-Note that the "ID" and "Group" fields are metadata, and are not relevant to gameplay.
-Thus, they are not presented to the user.

 The searching function is run any time the values in either user-input field are changed.
 This means that with every character the user types or deletes text from the Pokemon or Trainer name fields, a search is run (unless either input field as completely empty).